opencv-java/opencv-java-tutorials/docs/source/07 - Image Segmentation.rst

 Using the Background Removal
 ----------------------------
-If we seletced the background removal checkbox we can perform the method ``doBackgroundRemoval``
+If we selected the background removal checkbox we can perform the method ``doBackgroundRemoval``

 .. code-block:: java